fernandozhu/spidey/README.md

-# spidey.hexapod
+# spidey
-A six-legged robot built with ❤️
+A six-legged robot built with passion and ❤️